ericbutler555/eb-grid/README.md

 This alternate syntax might be easier to read and understand that the column should be 1/4 the width at all viewport sizes.

-These `.ph` and un-prefixed classes will apply to elements at any viewport size, unless another class prefixed by `tab-`, `lap-`, or `desk-` is added to the element (again, just like Bootstrap and Foundation).
+These `.ph` and un-prefixed classes will apply to elements at any viewport size, unless another class prefixed by `tab-`, `lap-`, or `desk-` is also added to the element (again, just like Bootstrap and Foundation).

 <table>
   <thead>